What is a California Franchise Investment Law Bond?

 Why Do I Need a California Franchise Investment Law Bond?

 By purchasing a California franchise investment law bond, the franchise investor and any agents or employees agree to adhere to the provisions of the Franchise Investment Law, as well as any additional regulations made by the Commissioner of Business Oversight.
-If the franchise investor or any agents of the company act unlawfully, resulting in financial loss to the State or any individuals, the harmed parties can make a claim up to the full amount of the surety bond.
+If the franchise investor or any agents of the company act unlawfully, resulting in a financial loss to the State or any individuals, the harmed parties can make a claim up to the full amount of the surety bond.
 The principal is responsible for reimbursing the surety for all damages and associated legal fees.

 How Much Does a California Franchise Investment Law Bond Cost?